zapabug/Madstr.tv/docs/tv-app-architecture.md

-# TV App Architecture Documentation (Updated for NDK Hooks Refactoring & Wallet Features)
+# TV App Architecture Documentation (Updated for Applesauce Refactoring & Wallet Features)

 ## 1. Overview

 This document describes the architecture of the React-based TV application designed for displaying media content (images, podcasts, videos) shared via the Nostr protocol.
 It is optimized for TV viewing with remote control navigation and includes features for user authentication, hashtag filtering, and Cashu-based tipping.
+The application has been refactored to primarily use the **Applesauce** toolkit for Nostr data management and signing.

 **Key Features:**
 *   Displays images, podcasts (audio), and videos.
 *   Content is fetched from Nostr relays based on:
     *   **Author Follows:** By default, uses the authors followed by a predefined TV Npub (`TV_PUBKEY_NPUB` in `src/constants.ts`).
 If a user logs in, it **switches** to use the authors followed by the logged-in user (based on their Kind 3 list).
-    *   **Followed Hashtags:** Additionally fetches content tagged with hashtags the user follows (managed in settings), acting as an *additive* source alongside author-based content.
+    *   **Followed Hashtags:** Additionally fetches content tagged with hashtags the user follows (managed in settings), acting as an *additive* source alongside author-based content (OR logic).
-*   Image and video feeds are **randomized** on load using `shuffleArray` (`src/utils/shuffleArray.ts`).
+*   Image and video feeds are **randomized** (shuffled) within the `useMediaContent` hook.
-*   Older content (images/videos) can be fetched dynamically ("infinite scroll" behavior) by navigating past the end of the current list.
+*   Older content (images/videos) can be fetched dynamically ("infinite scroll" behavior) via callbacks provided by `useMediaContent`.
 *   Uses a **split-screen layout**, hiding the bottom panel in fullscreen mode.
 *   Enters **fullscreen mode** automatically after periods of inactivity or no new messages.
-*   Supports user **authentication** via nsec (generation/login) or NIP-46 remote signer.
+*   Supports user **authentication** via nsec (generation/login) or NIP-46 remote signer (using `useAuth` and Applesauce signers).
 *   Allows users to **follow specific hashtags** (`#t` tags) to filter image/video content.
 *   Includes an internal **Cashu wallet** for receiving deposits via encrypted DMs and **sending tips** (currently simplified, non-Zap standard) to content creators via encrypted DMs.
 Tipping is triggered by focusing the author QR code and pressing OK/Select.